sarthak290/test/README.md

    - Phone authentication
  - You can now see the products on home screen.
  - See trending and featured products.
- - You can also add them your wishlist or if you want to buy them just add them to your cart.
+ - You can also add them in your wishlist or if you want to buy them just add them to your cart.
  - To buy the product just go to your cart and confirm the address details and select payment methods.
  - To complete the purchase just click on confirm and your order will be placed.

  - To become a admin of the app i.e. to sell your products on the app and to setup the app according to your way, the business owner will have to send a request to grant admin permissions via mail to the [support](https://mail.google.com/) email given below.
- - Once receiving the request our team will make you admin within no time.
+ - On receiving the request our team will make you admin within no time.
- - Once you are admin you can opem the side Navigation Drawer to view the admin features.
+ - Once you are admin you can open the side Navigation Drawer to view the admin features.
  - Admin can add products, add categories, add brands, add image sliders, view the list of orders received and can also see the list of users in the users panel.
  - One can also change the theme of the app in the settings panel.
  - Available themes: